marcus-zuba/Sistema-Vendas-Passagens/README.md

 }
 ```

-Then you can acess the program in the url `http://localhost/svp/`
+Then, with XAMPP running in your machine, you can acess this project in the url `http://localhost/svp/`